 TIP 5: SORT YOUR CASTAWAYS BY DISPOSAL OPTION

-Not only you’ll make the whole decluttering exercise longer than what it could have been, but you also might not get to sorting through the castaway pile as you might feel physically and/or emotionally tired after the purge.
+Not only do you make the whole decluttering exercise longer than it could have been, but you also might not get to sorting through the castaway pile as you might feel physically and/or emotionally tired after the purge.
 The pile might stay there, untouched for a while.
-Random items might be added onto the pile over time.
-And when you’ll eventually get down to it (sometimes years later), you might start questioning the decisions you’ve made.
+Random items might be added to the pile over time.
+And when you eventually get down to it (sometimes years later), you might start questioning the decisions you’ve made.
 Trust me, it’s a scenario I often witness.